-In these experiments we have specified a fixed form for the the background error covariance matrices.
-We next show, using an ETKF, how the covariances are expected to evolve with time and the effects of this on the assimilation.
+In these experiments, we have specified a fixed form for the background error covariance matrices, which are defined in terms of the positions of the nodes.
+We next show, using an ETKF, how the covariances are expected to evolve in time with the model dynamics and the effects of this on the assimilation.